-To prevent and mitigate the results of catastrophic releases of toxic, reactive, flammable, or explosive chemicals in locations that we work this process safety management practice is used.
+In an effort to prevent and mitigate the results of catastrophic releases of toxic, reactive, flammable or explosive chemicals in locations where we work this process safety management practice is used.

-All firefighting equipment shall be periodically inspecting by the jobsite supervisor and maintained in good operation condition.
+All firefighting equipment shall be periodically inspected by the jobsite supervisor and maintained in good operation condition.
 All defective equipment shall be tagged and immediately removed from service and replaced with serviceable equipment.